deepintel-ltd/farmpro-api/CONTRACTS_PUBLISHING.md

 # 📦 Contracts Publishing Guide

-This guide explains how to build, validate, and publish the FarmPro API contracts package from the main repository without needing to `cd` into the contracts folder.
+This guide explains how to build, validate, and publish the FarmPro API contracts package to the **NPM registry only** from the main repository without needing to `cd` into the contracts folder.

+> **Note**: This package is published to NPM registry only.
+GitHub Packages version is deprecated.

 ## 🚀 Quick Start